CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Overview.md

 Mirroring in Fabric allows users to enjoy a highly integrated, end-to-end, and easy-to-use product that is designed to simplify your analytics needs.
 Built for openness and collaboration between Microsoft, and technology solutions that can read the open-source Delta Lake table format, Mirroring is a low-cost and low-latency turnkey solution that allows you to create a replica of your data in OneLake which can be used for all your analytical needs.

-The Delta tables can then be used everywhere Fabric, allowing users to accelerate their journey into Fabric.

 ## Types of Mirroring